 Falling to the bottom of someone else’s priorities.
 Coming last in line, after all the things that provide the instant gratification, the hit, the high.

-When addiction is present in a relationship, it doesn’t matter how supportive you are, or faithful, or encouraging — deep down there’s this suffocating knowing — no matter what you do, if they are given the choice they will choose the other women, or the women on the screen, over you.
+When addiction is present in a relationship, it doesn’t matter how supportive you are, or faithful, or encouraging — deep down there’s this suffocating knowing — no matter what you do, if given the choice they will choose their addiction over you.
 Every time.

 What masks do you need to shed?
 What filters are layered onto your soul?
 Any time you’ve been deeply wounded and you’re trying to heal, your one face is going to experience multiple evolutions as you progress through stages on your journey toward wholeness.

 For me, shedding the mask starts with sharing my story.
 My story behind the scenes, the one known by only my closest friends and family.